Genital & Anal Hygiene

 • Trimming nails if hands will be involved

 If you plan on penetrative sex, using lubricant helps reduce friction and irritation.
-Keeping wipes or a towel nearby can also help people feel more relaxed.
+A towel or wipes nearby can help people feel more relaxed.

 Sex prep also includes emotional readiness.
 Feeling rushed, pressured, or anxious can affect comfort and pleasure.
-Taking a moment to check in with yourself or your partner can make a big difference.
+Checking in with yourself or your partner can make a big difference.

 Being “ready” for sex is about how your body feels, not how spotless it looks.

-The anus does not need deep cleaning to be healthy.
-Basic hygiene is usually enough.
+• The anus does not need deep cleaning to be healthy.
+Basic hygiene is enough.

 For everyday care:

-Before anal play or anal sex, some people choose extra preparation for comfort.
-This is optional, not required.
+Before anal play or sex, some people choose extra preparation for comfort.
+This is optional.

-A light internal rinse with lukewarm water may help some people feel more relaxed.
-Overdoing it can irritate the lining of the anus and make sex less comfortable.
+A light internal rinse with lukewarm water may help some people feel more relaxed, but overdoing it can irritate the lining and make sex less comfortable.

 Anal hygiene also includes: